xraypy/xraylarch/doc/xray/index.rst

     for a variety of materials at arbitrary wavelengths*, Review of Scientific Instruments **63**, pp850--853 (1992) [`doi link <http://dx.doi.org/10.1063/1.1142625>`_].

 ..
-[Chantler]   C. T. Chantler, Journal of Physical and  Chemica Reference
+[Chantler]   C. T. Chantler, Journal of Physical and Chemical Reference
     Data **24**, p71 (1995)

 ..
 [CromerLiberman] D. T. Cromer and D. A. Liberman *Anomalous dispersion